cometbft/cometbft/docs/references/config/config.toml.md

 rely on potential peers provided by [seed nodes](#p2pseeds).

 ### p2p.addr_book_strict

 Strict address routability rules disallow non-routable IP addresses in the address book.
-When `false`, private network IP addresses are enabled to be stored in the address book.
+When `false`, private network IP addresses are enabled to be stored in the address book and dialed.

 ```toml
 addr_book_strict = true
 ```